kikuchiyo/device_connection_en/model/creating_model.md

        - The child model can add new features based on the parent model, but it needs to use a different name from the parent model.
        - The child model can be further inherited to support multi-level inheritance.
        - Changes to the features in the parent model will affect the child template.
+   - **Support Passthrough**: indicates whether to support reporting measure point data that is not defined in the model
    - **Source Model**: The model selected for copying or the inherited parent model.
    - **Description**: Detailed description of the model.